2022-2023 Executive Board Members

 Webmaster: Sabrina Gunn

 Sabrina started her MLIS journey in Spring 2021 and is primarily interested in the Information Organization and Digital Curation pathways.
 While she is a California native, she spent three years between the ages of twelve and fifteen living with her family in Edinburgh, Scotland, and has enjoyed many solo travel experiences all around the world in the years since.
 She graduated Summa Cum Laude with a Bachelor of Arts in Communication Studies from the University of San Francisco and currently resides in Sacramento, CA. While attending grad school part-time, Sabrina works as a Digital Content and Operations Manager for an e-learning company.
-Sabrina was also recently selected as the inaugural Building Strong LIS Education (BSLISE) iSchool International Scholar, a student assistantship created in collaboration between the SJSU School of Information and IFLA’s BSLISE working group.
+Sabrina was also selected as the inaugural Building Strong LIS Education (BSLISE) iSchool International Scholar, a student assistantship created in collaboration between the SJSU School of Information and IFLA’s BSLISE working group.
 In her spare time, you can find Sabrina with her nose buried in a book, going for long walks while listening to podcasts, watching documentaries, learning new hobbies, and playing with her beloved cat, Elphie.

 Treasurer: LaShaunda Croussore